 Anyone who knows me is already aware of my view of the modern medical system.
-In a nutshell, I believe there are many fine people who have dedicated their lives to helping others who are experiencing a health crisis.
-The problem is, almost every one of them is highly limited to the extent that they can actually heal people by a backwards system of chemical "treatments" and insanely unhealthy protocols focused on profits instead of people.
-Between mandates, associations, government rules, and lobbyists who represent Big Business, these talented experts don't dare wander far from the established criteria put in place a century ago by the billionaire pharmaceutical giants and money-hungry executives who are behind the entire "I'm not really healing" charade.
-And these executives do not care about your health at all.
+In a nutshell, the many fine people who have dedicated their lives to helping others in a health crisis are often highly limited in what they may offer because of a backwards system of profit-driven chemical "treatments" and insanely unhealthy options.
+Profits before people.
+And I assure you, I have considerable personal experience with this system.
+Between mandates, associations, government rules, and lobbyists who represent Big Business, these talented experts don't dare wander far from the established criteria put in place a century ago by the billionaire pharmaceutical giants and money-hungry executives who are behind the entire "treat the symptoms and ignore the cause" charade.
+These executives do not care about your health whatsoever.

-So when I saw an online Medical News Today article offering "medical advice" about how to treat pinkeye, I simply could not pass up the chance to use it as an example of the tragedy of what modern medicine passes off as "treatments".
+When I saw an online Medical News Today article offering "medical advice" about how to treat pinkeye, I could not remain silent.
+This is just a small example of the tragedy of what modern medicine passes off as "treatments".

 The picture says it all, doesn't it?
-I too was wide-eyed when I realized that nothing the article offered as treatments had anything to do with alleviating the problem - just the symptoms.
+Wait until you see what advice the article offered for pinkeye and you too may be wide-eyed when you realize nothing the article offered as treatments had anything to do with alleviating the problem - just the symptoms.
 To be entirely honest, to call it a disservice to the sick would be an understatement.
 Any medical intervention claiming to minimize suffering must look at causes before I will consider it an honest act!

 "Use a cool compress".
 OK then!
 I mean, who would ever have thought of that, right?
 If that is not enough, they even provide instruction on how to operate a cool compress: